 - Provide additional perches.
 More hiding spots and perches will allow your cats to space themselves out as they prefer.

 - Don’t try to calm or soothe your aggressive cat, just leave her alone and give her space.
 If you come close, she could turn and redirect her aggression toward you.

 - Reward desired behavior.
 Praise or toss treats to reward your cats when you see them interacting in a friendly manner.

 - Try pheromones.
-FeliwayTM, a product that mimics a natural cat odor (which humans can’t smell), may reduce tensions.
+You can purchase a product that mimics a natural cat odor (which humans can’t smell), that may reduce tensions.
 Use a diffuser while the aggression issue is being resolved.

 If the Aggression Is Mild or Between Two Cats Who Used to Get Along

 - Separate your cats in different rooms for several days or weeks, with separate beds, bowls and litter boxes.
 This way they can hear and smell each other, but don’t have to interact.

 - Place the cats’ food bowls on opposite sides of a closed door.
 This will encourage them to be close together while they’re doing something that makes them feel good.

 - Each day, have the cats switch rooms so that they both experience some variation and get access to each other’s scents.
 You may need an assistant to do this safely.